AkashSingh3031/The-Complete-FAANG-Preparation/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

----
-name: 🐛 Bug Report
+Name: 🐛 Bug Report
-about: Submit a bug report to help us improve
+About: Submit a report to help us improve
-labels: "bug"
+Labels: 'bug'

 ---

 ## 🐛 Bug Report